-- 1. Explicitly commit to equity - Develop supportive organizational structures, policies, and processes - 3.
+- 1. Explicitly commit to equity - 2.
+Develop supportive organizational structures, policies, and processes - 3.
 Re-vision the use of time - 4.
 Attend to power differentials - 5.
 Tailor care, programs and services to local contexts - 6.
 Actively counter racism and discrimination - 7.
-Promote meaningful community and patient engagement - 8.
+Actively seek input from community partners and people with living and lived experience - 8.
 Tailor care to address inter-related forms of violence - 9.
 Enhance access to the social determinants of health - 10.
 Optimize use of place and space

 Browne, A. J., Varcoe, C., Ford-Gilboe, M., Wathen, C. N., Smye, V., Jackson, B. E.,...Blanchet Garneau, A. (2018).
 Disruption as opportunity: Impacts of an organizational health equity intervention in primary care clinics.
-International Journal for Equity in Health, 17(1), 154. [click here]
+International Journal for Equity in Health, 17(1), 154.